oceanprotocol-archive/commons/README.md

 Test suite is setup with [Jest](https://jestjs.io) and [react-testing-library](https://github.com/kentcdodds/react-testing-library) for unit testing, and [Cypress](https://www.cypress.io) for integration testing.

-### Unit Tests

-To run all unit tests, including all linting tests:
+To run all linting, unit and integration tests in one go, run:

 ```bash
 npm test
 ```

+### Unit Tests

 For local development, you can start the test runners for client & server in a watch mode.